About Coveo Passage Retrieval (CPR)

 The following is a graphical representation of a vector space with each dot representing a vector (embedding).
 Each vector is mapped to a specific position in the multi-dimensional space.
 Vectors with similar meaning occupy relatively close positions.

-An optimal CPR implementation includes both a Passage Retrieval (CPR) model and a Semantic Encoder (SE) model.
+A CPR implementation must include both a Passage Retrieval (CPR) model and a Semantic Encoder (SE) model.
 Each model creates and uses its own embedding vector space.
 The models have the dual purpose of creating the embeddings, and then referencing their respective vector spaces at query time to retrieve relevant content.
 The SE model uses the embeddings for first-stage content retrieval, and the CPR model uses the embeddings for second-stage content retrieval.

 The CPR and SE models use a pre-trained sentence transformer language model to create the embeddings using chunks.
 Each model creates the embeddings when the model builds, and then updates the embeddings based on their respective build schedules.
 The CPR model stores the embeddings in model memory, while the SE model stores the embeddings in the Coveo unified index.
 For more information, see What does a CPR model do? and What does an SE model do?.